apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 To expose the ports of each service on the host, add the `docker-compose.expose-ports.yml` file.
 For example, `docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml up`.

+## Varnish

+By default, CDN-in-a-Box uses Apache Traffic Server as the cache server.

+To run CDN-in-a-Box with Varnish add the `docker-compose.varnish.yml` file.
+For example, `docker-compose -f docker-compose.yml -f docker-compose.varnish.yml up`

 ## Common Pitfalls

 ### Traffic Monitor is stuck waiting for a valid Snapshot